New Testament Greek Syntax

 oJ nikwn

-iii] Dependent statement / Indirect discourse
+iii] Dependent statement of perception

 Accusative anarthrous participle with acc. noun